Post Office Limited: History

-Post Office branches, along with the Royal Mail delivery service, were formerly part of the General Post Office and after 1969, the Post Office corporation.
+Post Office branches, along with the Royal Mail delivery service, were formerly part of the General Post Office and, after the passage of the Post Office Act 1969, the Post Office, a statutory corporation.
 Post Office Counters Limited was created as a wholly owned subsidiary of the Post Office in 1987.
-After the Post Office statutory corporation was changed to a public company, Royal Mail Group, in 2001, Post Office Counters Limited became Post Office Limited.
+The first managing director of Post Office Counters was John Roberts, who took up the post in 1987.
+A former civil servant, Richard Dykes, took over as managing director of Post Office Counters in September 1993.
+Dykes was succeeded in May 1996 by Stuart Sweetman, who continued to serve in that role until his retirement in November 2001.